Modi lauds Patel's vision, says J&K decision inspired by him | Devdiscourse

 Prime Minister Narendra Modi on Tuesday lauded the vision of Sardar Patel, adding the BJP-led government's decision last month on Jammu and Kashmir was "an inspiration" from India's former home minister.
 The Union government's decision on Kashmir is inspired by Sardar Patel and is an attempt to find solution to a decades-old problem, Modi, who turned 69 on Tuesday, said at a public rally here.

 "The country has taken an important decision with the inspiration of Sardar Patel, to walk a new path to resolve a decades-old problem," Modi said.
-The government on August 5 revoked Article 370 which gave special status to Jammu and Kashmir and proposed that the state be bifurcated into two union territories, Jammu and Kashmir and Ladakh.
+The government on August 5 abrogated provisions of Article 370 of the Constitution which gave special status to Jammu and Kashmir and proposed that the state be bifurcated into two union territories, Jammu and Kashmir, and Ladakh.

+Modi said the people of Jammu and Kashmir as well as Ladakh faced "discrimination for 70 years" due to these provisions.
+The PM said his government is committed to unity and progress of the country and exuded confidence the proposed union territories will be able to walk on the path of development with cooperation of their people.

+"The entire country endured ill effects (of Article 370) in the form of violence, separatism and unfulfilled aspirations and expectations.
+"Inspired by Sardar Patel, our country took an important decision, Modi said at the rally.

+"Kevadiya and Gujarat are on the world tourism map because of the Statue of Unity.
+I am told that over 23 lakh tourists from India and across the world have visited this place during the last 11 months.
+"On an average, around 8,500 persons come here.
+And, I am informed that the number swelled to 34,000 on Janmashtami (August 24)," said Modi.

+"The Statue of Liberty (in the US) attracts on an average 10,000 tourists every day.
+But, you need to keep in mind that its 133-year-old.
+On the other hand, the Statue of Unity is just 11-month-old.
+Despite that, it is attracting over 8,500 tourists every day.
+This is a miracle," said Modi.
+The Sardar Sarovar project is catering to needs of Gujarat and also adjoining states of Madhya Pradesh, Maharashtra and Rajasthan, Modi said.

-Modi thanked "the lakhs of people" who worked to make Sardar Sarovar project a success and offered them his salutations.
+Modi thanked "the lakhs of people" who worked to make the Sardar Sarovar project a success and offered them his salutations.
 Dwelling on the ecological impact of big projects, Modi said, "Our culture believes in development while protecting environment.
 Nature is our jewel and is very dear to us."
-Modi said the focus now is on 'per drop more crop' in agriculture.
+The prime minister said the focus now is on 'per drop more crop' in agriculture.

 In 2001, only about 14,000 hectares land was covered under drip and micro irrigation in Gujarat but now it has increased to 19 lakh hectares, Modi said, highlightingthe 'per drop more crop' campaign launched while he was the state chief minister.
 On a visit to his home state, Modi earlier on Tuesday offered prayers to goddess Narmada at the Sardar Sarovar dam.